Table of contents

 Sensors

-On top of the accuracy and frequency range there are also several other factors to consider when selecting the transducer:
+In addition to their accuracy and frequency response, there are several other factors to consider when selecting a transducer:

 Temperature range